OctopusDeploy/docs/docs/guides/coordinating-multiple-projects/project-coordination-code-samples.md

 These samples show how to perform various tasks related to project coordination.

-See theÂ [OctopusDeploy-Api](https://github.com/OctopusDeploy/OctopusDeploy-Api)Â repository for further API documentation and examples using theÂ [raw REST API](https://github.com/OctopusDeploy/OctopusDeploy-Api/tree/master/REST/PowerShell)Â or Octopus.Client inÂ [C#](https://github.com/OctopusDeploy/OctopusDeploy-Api/tree/master/Octopus.Client/Csharp),Â [Powershell](https://github.com/OctopusDeploy/OctopusDeploy-Api/tree/master/Octopus.Client/PowerShell)Â orÂ [LINQPad](https://github.com/OctopusDeploy/OctopusDeploy-Api/tree/master/Octopus.Client/LINQPad).
-If you are using powershell, theÂ [OctoPoshÂ ](https://github.com/Dalmirog/OctoPosh)project provides commandlets that wrap the API.
+See the [OctopusDeploy-Api](https://github.com/OctopusDeploy/OctopusDeploy-Api) repository for further API documentation and examples using the [raw REST API](https://github.com/OctopusDeploy/OctopusDeploy-Api/tree/master/REST/PowerShell) or Octopus.Client in [C#](https://github.com/OctopusDeploy/OctopusDeploy-Api/tree/master/Octopus.Client/Csharp), [Powershell](https://github.com/OctopusDeploy/OctopusDeploy-Api/tree/master/Octopus.Client/PowerShell) or [LINQPad](https://github.com/OctopusDeploy/OctopusDeploy-Api/tree/master/Octopus.Client/LINQPad).
+If you are using powershell, the [OctoPosh ](https://github.com/Dalmirog/OctoPosh)project provides commandlets that wrap the API.

 :::success
-These examples use theÂ [Octopus.Client](/docs/home/api-and-integration/octopus.client.md) library, see the [loading in an octopus step](http://docs.octopusdeploy.com/display/OD/Octopus.Client#Octopus.Client-Loadinginanoctopusstep)Â section of theÂ [Octopus.Client](/docs/home/api-and-integration/octopus.client.md)Â documentation for details on how to load the library from inside octopus using PowerShell or C# Script steps.
+These examples use the [Octopus.Client](/docs/home/api-and-integration/octopus.client.md) library, see the [loading in an octopus step](http://docs.octopusdeploy.com/display/OD/Octopus.Client#Octopus.Client-Loadinginanoctopusstep) section of the [Octopus.Client](/docs/home/api-and-integration/octopus.client.md) documentation for details on how to load the library from inside octopus using PowerShell or C# Script steps.
 :::